KankakeeCommunityCollege/recover-newsroom/_posts/2020-10-21-international-pronouns-day.md

 Oct.
 21 is International Pronouns Day.

-In honor of the day, KCC's Equity, Diversity & Inclusion Center has created a [flier with links](/Pronouns-Day-2020.pdf) to an educational article and a video.
+In honor of the day, KCC's Equity, Diversity & Inclusion Center has created a [flier with links](/uploads/pdf/Pronouns-Day-2020.pdf){: target='_blank' rel='noopener noreferrer' } to an educational article and a video.

 "Proper use of pronouns makes our campus more inclusive," said Whitney Mittons, KCC coordinator of equity, diversity and inclusion.